fuyuko/woocommerce-quote-product/readme.txt

 == Changelog ==
+= 0.5.3 =

+*Template Update - /single-product/add-to-cart/variable.php has been updated from 2.3.0 to 2.4.0 (WC 2.4.6 Compatible)

 = 0.5.2 =

 *Bug Fix - variation product "add to cart" in category pages produced "description is required filed" error.